-In July 2005, the Company received an order from the Texas Utility Commission allowing it to implement a CTC which will collect approximately \$596 million over 14 years plus interest at an annual rate of 11.075 percent (CTC Order).
+In July 2005, the Company received an order from the Texas Utility Commission allowing it to implement a competition transition charge (CTC) designed to collect approximately \$596 million over 14 years plus interest at an annual rate of 11.075 percent (CTC Order).
 The CTC Order authorizes the Company to impose a charge on retail electric providers to recover the portion of the true-up balance not covered by the financing order.
 The CTC Order also allows the Company to collect approximately \$24 million of rate case expenses over three years without a return through a separate tariff rider (Rider RCE).
 The Company implemented the CTC and Rider RCE effective September 13, 2005 and began recovering approximately \$620 million.
 Effective September 13, 2005, the return on the CTC portion of the true-up balance is included in the Company's tariff-based revenues.
-During the three months ended March 31, 2006, the Company recognized approximately \$17 million in CTC operating income.
-As of March 31, 2006, the Company has not recorded an allowed equity return of \$245 million on its true-up balance because such return is being recognized as it is recovered in the future.

-Certain parties appealed the CTC Order to the 98th District Court in Travis County.
-Oral argument to the district court was held in April 2006, and in early May 2006, the district court issued an order reversing the CTC Order in three respects.
-First, the court ruled that the Texas Utility Commission had improperly relied on provisions of its rules dealing with the interest rate applicable to CTC amounts.
-The district court reached that conclusion on the ground that the Texas Supreme Court had previously invalidated that entire rule, rejecting the position of the Company and the Texas Utility Commission that the Texas Supreme Court had only invalidated the portion of the rule that had been challenged in the previous case, not the provisions dealing with applicable interest rates.
-If a rate lower than the 11.075 percent used by the Texas Utility Commission were to be adopted, the costs that would be recoverable through the CTC would be reduced.
-Secondly, the district court reversed the Texas Utility Commission's ruling that allows the Company to recover through the CTC the costs (approximately \$5 million) of a panel appointed by the Texas Utility Commission in connection with the valuation of CenterPoint Energy's electric generation assets in the True-Up Proceeding.
-Finally, the district court accepted the contention of one party that the CTC should not be allocated to retail customers who have switched to new on-site generation.
-The Company and CenterPoint Energy disagree with the district court's conclusions and plan to seek further review of this decision from the Court of Appeals and, if required, from the Texas Supreme Court.
+Certain parties appealed the CTC Order to a district court in Travis County, Texas.
+In May 2006, the district court issued a judgment reversing the CTC Order in three respects.
+First, the court ruled that the Texas Utility Commission had improperly relied on provisions of its rule dealing with the interest rate applicable to CTC amounts.
+The district court reached that conclusion on the grounds that the Texas Supreme Court had previously invalidated that entire section of the rule.
+Second, the district court reversed the Texas Utility Commission's ruling that allows the Company to recover through the Rider RCE the costs (approximately \$5 million) for a panel appointed by the Texas Utility Commission in connection with the valuation of the Company's electric generation assets.
+Finally, the district court accepted the contention of one party that the CTC should not be allocated to retail customers that have switched to new on-site generation.
+The Texas Utility Commission and the Company disagree with the district court's conclusions and, in May 2006, appealed the judgment to the Texas Third Court of Appeals, and if required, plan to seek further review from the Texas Supreme Court.
+All briefs in the appeal have been filed.
+Oral arguments were held in December 2006.
 Pending completion of judicial review and any action required by the Texas Utility Commission following a remand from the courts, the CTC remains in effect.
+The 11.075 percent interest rate in question was applicable from the implementation of the CTC Order on September 13, 2005 until August 1, 2006, the effective date of the implementation of a new CTC in compliance with the new rule discussed below.
 The ultimate outcome of this matter cannot be predicted at this time.
-However, the Company's management does not expect the disposition of this matter to have a material adverse effect on the Company's financial condition, results of operations or cash flows.
+However, the Company does not expect the disposition of this matter to have a material adverse effect on the Company's financial condition, results of operations or cash flows.